Photo provided by Prof Mike Young.

 The main outputs from RMISIP were a range of on-farm irrigation management tools, the establishment of an irrigation testing and evaluation program and delivery of the new technologies via the Irrigated Crop Management Service (ICMS).

 The irrigation equipment testing and evaluation program initially aimed at assessing the performance of equipment and using this information in advisory services.
 There was however significant interest from irrigation companies many of which engaged with the service in a research and development capacity.
 In the late 1990s this service was integrated with engineering programs at the University of South Australia to form the Centre for Irrigation Technology at The Levels Campus of the University.

 The ICMS was the delivery arm of RMISIP and the Department's programs overall.
-They developed a better understanding of the relationship between soil characteristics and irrigation management to apply the outcomes from the equipment testing program to on farm system design and management, and commenced a comprehensive scheduling service.
+It developed a better understanding of the relationship between soil characteristics and irrigation management to apply the outcomes from the equipment testing program to on farm system design and management, and commenced a comprehensive scheduling service.
 There was a progressive move to self-funding of this service.

 During this period the ICMS enabled the Department to play a significant training role for specialists with an interest in establishing their own businesses.
 The number of irrigation consultants increased from a very low level in the 1970s and early 1980s to around 20 offering services to irrigators.
 These services were often in competition with the ICMS but still worked closely with the RMSIP team.

 A major initiative in delivering a comprehensive suite of irrigation and crop management services occurred in the late 1980s with the establishment of River Link.
 This was a collaboration between the South Australian, Victorian and NSW Government services at Loxton, Irymple and Dareton and the CSIRO Division of Horticulture at Merbein.
 Under this arrangement, which lasted for many years, SA took the lead role for irrigation and salinity management.